Bithumb crypto exchange reportedly bans foreigners without mobile KYC By Cointelegraph - Up News Info

 South Korean crypto exchange Bithumb has reportedly announced a ban on foreigners who have not completed phone-based Know Your Customer (KYC) verification.

 According to local coverage by Pulse, non-Koreans using the Bithumb crypto exchange will be subject to mandatory mobile verification.
-While the rule is reportedly set to be effective from this year, the exact date for the new KYC requirement is yet to be announced.
+While the rule is reportedly set to go into effect this year, the exact date for the new KYC requirement is yet to be announced.
 Citing Bithumb’s notice, The Korean Herald reported:

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.